Edinburgh Festivals Guide: Five Festivals in 1 Day

 In August the population of Edinburgh doubles.
-It can be overwhelming in Edinburgh if you’re visiting for the first time; I know that when I first moved to Edinburgh it took me some time to get my head around the many festivities.
-While some dislike the crowds, I love being in the city in August- it is just so alive!
+It can be overwhelming in Edinburgh if you’re visiting for the first time; I know that when I first moved to Edinburgh it took me some time to get my head around all the festivals.
+While some dislike the crowds, I love being in the city in August- it feels so alive!

 Out of the 11 festivals that happen in Edinburgh every year, five of them occur in August.

 - Edinburgh International Festival

 - Edinburgh Festival Fringe

 Rather than each festival having its own venue, the events intermingle across the entire city.
 The main action is in Edinburgh’s Old Town, so you can easily see multiple events across all of the festivals in this one area.
 These festivals run for three weeks in August, usually around the same time.